MdSahil-oss/go-systemd-docker/README.md

 - `Done`: `list` make it able to list processes.
 - `Done`: Started systemd processes only goes in activating state (never gets green)
 - `Done`: Create `show` to show service name.
+- `Done`: Updated `rm` to remove multiple instances.
-- Update `ps` to make it able to list running process.
+- `Done`: `ps` to make it able to list running process.
 - Update `run` to make it able to install & start processes.
 - Update `create` to check if docker available and the path of it.
 - Update other commands so on.
 - Update GetDockerExecutablePath to find `docker` executable path
+- Add support for other docker run flags and more.
 - Try to remove sudo prepending before `sysd`.

 ## Commands